Daniel J. Frey

 Suicidal.

-There is something we as a nation needs to know, something we all need to hear.
+There is something we as a nation need to know, something we all need to hear.

 We can dream again.

-We must, and it is our duty to dream again.
+We have to, and it is our duty to dream again.

 We don't have to believe we need to tear up and burn down what we have to make a clean start of it again.